 - Uniform technology risk assessment.
 The majority of VCs deploy risk associated with technology waves we can all see in our rearview mirror, while technology production is far from the most precious risk of a technology company.

 - Years of funding small first rounds attract only entrepreneurs with predominantly trial-and-error technology ideas, of which only a few can produce $1B companies.
-And thus the financial rewards in Venture are artificially restricted by its self-induced uniform investment thesis.
+Thus, the financial rewards of Venture are artificially restricted by its self-induced uniform investment thesis.
 Big thinkers are encouraged to find refuge for their ideas elsewhere.
 No surprise corporations have become better custodians of innovation.
-Uniform wannabes (on either side of the investment equation) comprise the maelstrom that remains.
+Uniform wannabes (on either side of the investment equation) comprise the remaining maelstrom.

-Venture Capital risk should be deployed non-uniform and thus the opposite way it functions today to attract, find and recognize the prime talent that can build lasting socioeconomic value the public can trust again.
+Venture Capital risk should be deployed non-uniform and, thus, in the opposite way it functions today to attract, find, and recognize the prime talent that can build lasting socioeconomic value the public can trust again.

 Great time to be an LP in Venture